 Aina Nalu is a beautiful oasis tucked away on a back street in Lahaina.
 The resort itself is a quaint oasis in the middle of town.
 The pool is big and theres plenty of room and beds to lounge around in.
 The pool is a must when staying in Lahaina because it gets so hot.

-This Airbnb is walking distance to all the things to do in Lahaina, nightlife, must eat restaurants and activities.
+This Resort is walking distance to all the things to do in Lahaina, nightlife, must eat restaurants and activities.
 A top stay for this Lahaina travel guide.

 The Lahaina Inn is located in the heart of Lahaina town.
 It can be found above a wonderful fine dining restaurant.
 Lahaina Grill is a staple in Lahaina and worth the splurge.